benp44/nmn/README.md

-# nmn (network monitor and notifier)
+## Network Monitor and Notifier (nmn)

-Utility that monitors for devices joining and leaving the networks connected to the host, and shows desktop notifications for these events.
+Very simple utility that monitors for devices joining and leaving the networks connected to the host, and optionally shows desktop notifications for these events.

 ### How it works